raifismail/Coffee-Sales-Dashboard-USING-EXCEL/README.md

 I have built an interactive dashboard that allows users to explore sales trends, top-performing products, and key customers using slicers and timelines.
 This dashboard is part of my Data Analyst portfolio and demonstrates my expertise in data wrangling, analysis, and visualization.

-## Key Features

-1. Interactive Dashboard:
-   - Includes total sales over time, sales by country, top customers, and product trends, with dynamic filtering options.

-2. Slicers:
-   - For filtering data by coffee size, loyalty card status, and roast type.

-3. Timeline Slicer:
-   - Allows analysis of sales data across various time periods, such as months or quarters.

- 4. Data Cleaning and Transformation:
-    -  Handled missing data, duplicates, unit conversion, and formatting to make the dataset suitable for analysis

 # Business Task:
  Objective: Optimize coffee sales by identifying high-performing customer segments and regions, while improving product offerings and expanding into underperforming markets.